Estimated reading time: 13 minutes

 She ordered two bottles for Mrs. CBB to see if it made any difference when brushing her teeth.

-We had discussed that each time Mrs. CBB brushed her teeth, she would get a runny nose.
+We had discussed that Mrs. CBB would get a runny nose each time she brushed her teeth.

 No more runny nose using this toothpaste; however, it comes with a hefty $52 price tag for a two-pack.